jaspector

 Requests received by 7:00 a.m. can be scheduled for that day; inspectors coordinate with applicants for available business hours

-Typical inspection sequence: Footing (when applicable), electrical/plumbing/mechanical as needed, and a final inspection (including Public Works and Fire when triggered) are required
+Typical sequence: Footing (when applicable), electrical/plumbing/mechanical as needed, and a final inspection (including Public Works and Fire when triggered) are required

-Do I need a building permit in Ozark, MO?
+01 Do I need a building permit in Ozark, MO?

 City ordinance requires permits for new construction, plumbing, electrical work, HVAC systems, signs, commercial fences, accessory buildings, and many remodeling projects; residential permits cover accessory structures, pools, decks, additions, and remodels

-How much does a building permit cost in Ozark, MO?
+02 How much does a building permit cost in Ozark, MO?

+Building permit fees in Ozark, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential new single family is charged at .25 per square foot plus a technology fee (whichever is greater).
 Fees are calculated as: Residential and commercial fees are valuation-based (square footage charges with tiered rates for different size bands) plus technology fees; miscellaneous permits and trade inspections have flat fees.
 Plan check fee: Created as 25% of the permit fee plus a technology fee or third-party review fee, whichever is greater; the approved fee packet lists a plan-review fee for residential new construction.

-How do I apply for a building permit in Ozark, MO?
+03 How do I apply for a building permit in Ozark, MO?

-1. Create a SmartGov account via the city website, verify the submitted email, and log into the portal 2.
+To apply for a building permit in Ozark, MO, follow these steps: 1.
+Create a SmartGov account via the city website, verify the submitted email, and log into the portal 2.
 Within the portal select the Building category and the specific permit type (e.g., Redevelopment Review, Residential, Commercial) and enter the address and required project details 3.
 Upload all required documents as a combined set under the Submittals tab before finalizing the submission 4.
 Review the portal for reviewer comments, status updates, and fee invoices; pay fees through the portal once the application is complete 5.
 Schedule inspections online through SmartGov or by calling 417-581-8909, noting that final inspections are required before issuing a Certificate of Occupancy 6.
 After the final inspection and any other department approvals, the Certificate of Occupancy is mailed within 2-3 business days

-How long does it take to get a building permit in Ozark, MO?
+04 How long does it take to get a building permit in Ozark, MO?

-What work is exempt from building permits in Ozark, MO?
+05 What work is exempt from building permits in Ozark, MO?

-How do I schedule a building inspection in Ozark, MO?
+06 How do I schedule a building inspection in Ozark, MO?

-Inspections can be scheduled via: Inspections are requested through SmartGov or by calling 417-581-8909; online requests must be submitted by 7:00 a.m. to be placed on the schedule that day.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Ozark, MO via: Inspections are requested through SmartGov or by calling 417-581-8909; online requests must be submitted by 7:00 a.m. to be placed on the schedule that day.